 |Module status||DELETED (This module is no longer running)|

 |Total study hours||200|

-The module is closely linked with coremarketing modules and is one of two modules in the retail pathway of the MA Marketing course.
-It examines issues facing the dynamic retail sector and current trends.
-It is designed to provide students with knowledge of the meaning, role and application of marketing in the retail sector.
-It will cover the principles and practice of marketing and the industry specific application of marketing.
-The importance ofthe concept of retail service will also be explored.
+The module is closely linked with core marketing modules and is one of two modules in the retail pathway of the MA Marketing course.
+You will critically explore issues facing the dynamic retail sector and current trends.
+The module will enable you to gain a substantial knowledge of the meaning, role and application of marketing in the retail sector.
+You will also examine the importance of the concept of retail service.

 The module aims to:

-• Developa critical understanding of the importance and application of marketing in a retail context.
+• Develop a critical understanding of the importance and application of marketing in a

 • Examine the marketing environment facing retailers.